temporalio/documentation/docs-src/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster.md

 **Persistence configuration**

 1. Add the `advancedVisibilityStore: es-visibility` key-value pair to the `persistence` section.
-   There are several development_es.yaml files in the `temporalio/temporal` repo.
+   There are several development_es.yaml files in the `temporalio/temporal` repo you can look at for example usage.
    The configuration instructs the Temporal Cluster how and where to connect to Elasticsearch storage.

 ```yaml